alextanhongpin/debezium-postgres/README.md

 INSERT INTO outbox(aggregatetype, aggregateid, type, payload) VALUES ('customer', 'customer-1', 'customer-created', '{}');
+-- We can perform delete straight away, as the delete event will not be propagated.
 ```

 3. Register the Postgres connector with `make step_1`.
 If the table does not exists, this will not work.
 4. Consume messages from the Debezium topic `make step_2`
 5. Perform operation by inserting values into the outbox table.

+## Avoiding deduplication

+We can alternatively store an incrementing sequence number, but it will not work if each microservice has their own sequence.

+We can cache the id of the event that has been processed at the consumer.
+When there is a replay, the server can always check of the id exists.

 ## Kafka Container